Context-Dependent Learning: A Teacher's Guide

 Metacognitive awareness of how memory works supports better learning strategies.

-Schools can redesign assessment practices to include familiar context elements or provide practice sessions in exam venues.
+Schools can redesign assessment practices to include familiar context elements or provide practise sessions in exam venues.
 Professional development should train teachers to vary instructional contexts and explicitly discuss memory strategies with students.
 Creating flexible learning spaces that can be reconfigured supports deliberate context variation in daily teaching.

 Context-dependent learning reveals that memory is not just about what we learn but where and how we learn it.
 This has practical implications for instruction, revision, and assessment.